Vectarious/mbrasoveanu/feedback.md

 Problem 2's modifications are noted, and they look good.
 The only thing that is left is to get the velocity calculation correct.
 The problem starts on line 17 in `gravitationinput.m`
 I can't run problem 3, did you forget to include something?
 I just added the table for problem 3 onto my repository, the program should be able to run now.

+## Feb 3
+Program 3 runs now, but you have to take the lesson you should have learned in problem 3 and apply it to problem 4 - because I cannot run any of those programs.
+What's missing?